Model / Model-Family Provider SupraScore Filtered Score Coverage

 SupraBench gives every bench a community-voted quality and difficulty score, and adds an automatic saturation penalty on top.
 The result: a single number per model that respects how trustworthy and how informative each underlying benchmark actually is.

 The Bench Score is the headline number shown on every bench page.
 It answers a single question: "how much should this benchmark count when ranking models?"
-A high-quality, hard, unsaturated bench that many models and many community members have engaged with should count more than a one-rater vanity bench on a trivial task.
+A high-quality, hard, unsaturated bench that the community endorses should count more than a one-rater vanity bench on a trivial task.

-It's a single number on $[0, 100]$ built from five independent factors.
+It's a single number on $[0, 100]$ built from four independent factors.
 We define each variable first, then put them together.

 Variables